 About the School

+Established in 1789, Georgetown is the nation’s oldest Catholic and Jesuit university.
 Georgetown was founded on the Jesuit principles of equality, respect, and cura personalis, or education of the whole person, and those same values define the school today.
+The McDonough School of Business grew out of the School of Foreign Service in 1957 and is celebrating its 60th anniversary.

-Georgetown University’s McDonough School of Business is led by distinguished scholars and professionals recognized as authorities in their fields.
-Click on the leadership categories below to view their bios
+The McDonough School of Business is led by distinguished scholars and professionals who are recognized as authorities in their fields.

 Georgetown McDonough counts many prominent business leaders and policy makers as members of its Board of Advisors.
 The McDonough School of Business Board of Advisors aims to: